henchoznoe/ExpressTemplate/README.md

 # ExpressTemplate

 A lightweight, production-ready **Express.js 5** template written in **TypeScript**.
-This project implements a clean **Hexagonal/Layered Architecture** with Dependency Injection, robust validation, centralized logging, and a fully optimized Docker setup.
+This project implements a clean **Hexagonal/Layered Architecture** with Dependency Injection, robust validation, centralized logging, transactional emailing, and a fully optimized Docker setup.

 ---